What is Remarketing?

 How Can I Begin Remarketing My Website Visitors?

-Remarketing works by placing cookies on your website visitors machine (desktop, mobile, tablet) when they meet your criteria.
+Remarketing works by placing cookies on your website visitor’s machine (desktop, mobile, tablet) when they meet your criteria.
 Their cookie ID is added to your remarketing list.
 You can have multiple lists with a range of different criteria.
 For example, you may wish to target visitors that viewed a particular page or section on your website but didn’t make a purchase or complete and registration form.
-There are a number of advertising controls available to use, including the period of time that a cookie ID stays on your remarketing list and impression caps on how many ads per day are shown to an unique user.
+There are a number of advertising controls available to use, including the period of time that a cookie ID stays on your remarketing list and impression caps on how many ads per day are shown to a unique user.

 In order to conduct a remarketing campaign, a website owner/marketer is required to build a list of users/visitors who have previously visited their website.
 This user list is constructed by inserting a remarketing pixel across all of the pages of a website (or just specific ones of your choosing) in order to identify the visitors that can be targeted at a later opportunity.